SAP-archive/data-intelligence-codejam-exercises/exercise/chat/readme.md

 |`in`|`message`|Input
 |`out`|`float64`|Output

-Open Script of the operator and paste the following code.
+Open Script of the operator and paste the following code from file [chat.sentiment.js](code/chat.sentiment.js).

 ```JavaScript
 $.setPortCallback("in",onInput);